 The taste and texture are worth the effort that you put in.

-Beef is harder to cook because it has a high level of connective tissue and fat that need to be broken down.
-You need to smoke for numerous hours to break down the connective tissue and melt the fat prior to the beef is soft enough to be served.
+Beef is harder to cook because it has a high level of connective tissue and fat that needs to be broken down.
+You need to smoke for numerous hours to break down the connective tissue and melt the fat prior to the beef being soft enough to be served.

 However, the extra effort is warranted because you can enjoy the wonderfully great tastes of beef, which is better than any other meat.